Fast randomized iteration: diffusion Monte Carlo through the lens of numerical linear algebra: Convergence

 We now provide versions of Theorems~\ref{stable1} and \ref{ft1} appropriate when $\mathcal{M}$ is a perturbation of identity.
 The proofs of both of these theorems are very similar to the proofs of Theorems~\ref{stable1} and \ref{ft1} and are, at least in part, omitted.
-First we address stability in the perturbation of identity case. \begin{theorem} Suppose that the iterates $V^m_t$ of \eqref{Rit} remain in $\mathcal{X}\subset \mathbb{C}^n$ and that \eqref{Cpert2} holds.
-Suppose further that $\mathcal{U}$ satisfies the conditions in the statement of Theorem~\ref{stable1} with the exception of the following: Now
+First we address stability in the perturbation of identity case. \begin{theorem} Suppose that the iterates $V^m_t$ of \eqref{Rit} remain in $\mathcal{X}\subset \mathbb{C}^n$ and that the compression rule satisfies \eqref{Cpert}, \eqref{phibnd}, and \eqref{Cunbiased}.
+Suppose that $\mathcal{M}(v) = v+ \varepsilon b(v)$ with $\lVert b(v)\rVert_1 \leq L (1+\lVert v\rVert_1)$ for all $v\in \mathcal{X}.$ Suppose further that $\mathcal{U}$ satisfies the conditions in the statement of Theorem~\ref{stable1} with the exception of the following: Now

 Then